jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 **The DJI digital FPV goggles accept voltage from 7.4-17.6 V, so a 2S to 4S battery will do.
 Don't go above that though!**

 You are provided an XT60 to DC barrel jack cable to allow you to use one of your drone [4S battery packs][4].
 Alternatively, you could grab a Fatshark battery case for a couple of 18650 batteries.
-I'm going for now the way of the drone battery, which allows me to keep it in my pocket and reduces the overall weight when you have the goggles on.
+I'm going, for now, the way of the drone battery, which allows me to keep it in my pocket and reduces the overall weight when you have the goggles on.

 You will also need 1 more battery and that could also be [4S][4] to [6S][5] as we will plug this one into the quad (if your Holybro Kopis is also the 6S version).
 Don't plug in 6S batteries to equipment rated for 4S.